minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

 1. **Mind your reviewer**

-   Make choices or options that minimize time and cognitive load for the reviewer, such opting for multiple short changes instead of one massive one.
+   Make choices or options that minimize time and cognitive load for the reviewer, such as opting for multiple short changes instead of one massive one.

 2. **Satisfy preconditions**